-- 6.1 This statement has provided an overview of the proposals relating to the agricultural building at Cwrt Malle. - 6.2 It has been demonstrated that the development fundamentally complies with the requirements of both local and national planning policies concerning agricultural development within the open countryside. - 6.3 The development relates to the provision of a modern agricultural building to be used for milking the existing cows at Cwrt Malle through robotic milkers. - 6.4 The building is acceptable in-principle, and does not cause any unacceptable landscape visual impact.
-The development does not adversely affect the amenity of neighbouring residential occupiers and has not caused any adverse effects with regards ecology, biodiversity and the natural and historic
+- 6.1 This statement has provided an overview of the proposals relating to the agricultural building at Poplar Tree Farm. - 6.2 It has been demonstrated that the development fundamentally complies with the requirements of both local and national planning policies concerning agricultural development within the open countryside. - 6.3 The development relates to the provision of a modern agricultural storage building to be used in connection with the agricultural use of the land at Poplar Tree Farm. - 6.4 The building is acceptable in-principle, and does not cause any unacceptable landscape visual impact.
+The development does not adversely affect the amenity of neighbouring residential occupiers and has not caused any adverse effects with regards ecology, biodiversity and the natural and historic environments.

-- environments.
 The development does also not have any harmful impact upon highway safety within the site's environs. - 6.5 As such, it is respectfully requested that the development is granted planning permission by the Local Planning Authority and the application be approved.